sigildeveloper/satura-bridge/README.md

 Satura Bridge is a small ESP32-based Bluetooth Classic PAN to Wi-Fi Internet gateway designed to bring legacy mobile phones back online.

-Many older phones,including Nokia Symbian devices, Sony Ericsson phones, and other legacy mobile devices, have Bluetooth but no Wi-Fi.
+Many older phones, including Nokia Symbian devices, Sony Ericsson phones, and other legacy mobile devices, have Bluetooth but no Wi-Fi.
 As 2G and 3G networks are being shut down in many parts of the world, these devices are increasingly losing access to mobile Internet.

 Satura Bridge provides an alternative: the phone connects to the ESP32 over Bluetooth PAN, while the ESP32 uses a modern Wi-Fi network as its upstream Internet connection.